tractortractor/tractor-converter/README.md

 Credits
 =======

-Thanks to unknown contributor who donated three times in August 2020.
+Thanks to unknown contributors who donated:
+* three times in August 2020,
+* once in September 2020.